-The climate you will encounter when moving to Copenhagen is quite moderate.
-The Atlantic Gulf Stream brings warm, and sometimes humid, weather throughout the summer months.
-In the winter months, rain is more common than snow in Copenhagen, and temperatures usually range around the freezing point.
+Upon moving to Copenhagen, you will encounter a moderate climate.
+The Atlantic Gulf Stream brings warm, and at times humid, weather throughout the summer months.
+In the winter months, rain is more common than snow in Copenhagen, and temperatures usually fluctuate around the freezing point.

-You may frequently come across royal statues and monuments or experience events celebrating the monarchy.
-After all, Denmark’s monarchy is one of the oldest in the world.
-Visit Amalienburg Palace after moving to Copenhagen, and you might just catch a glimpse of the Queen – if the flag is raised, that is.
-The Danish Royal Guards patrol the palace grounds all day long, and is quite the tourist attraction.
-Specifically, if you find yourself at Amalienburg Palace at 12:00 of any day, you may witness the changing of the guards.
+If you visit Amalienborg Palace after moving to Copenhagen, you might just catch a glimpse of Queen Margrethe II.
+The Danish Royal Guard patrols the palace grounds all day long, and is quite the tourist attraction.
+Specifically, if you find yourself at Amalienborg Palace at 12:00 of any day, you can witness the changing of the guards.

-Don’t be mistaken to think that a move to Copenhagen solely gets you in touch with the city’s historical heritage.
-Denmark’s government also has its home here: Christiansborg Palace, for instance, serves as the seat of the Danish Parliament Folketinget, the Supreme Court, and the Ministry of State.
-The Royal Reception Rooms are reserved for the Prime Minister of Denmark, who uses these rooms for state visits, as well as the Royal Family.
+Naturally, a move to Copenhagen will not solely get you in touch with the city’s historical heritage.
+Denmark’s government also has its home here: Christiansborg Palace, for instance, serves as the seat of the Danish parliament Folketinget, the Supreme Court, and the Ministry of State.
+The Royal Reception Rooms are reserved for the Royal Family and the Prime Minister of Denmark, who uses these rooms for state visits.

-Another aspect which is prevalent in Copenhagen is the Danish food culture.
-Whether it is typical Danish hot dogs or Nordic high cuisine, Copenhagen boasts an abundance of eateries.
+Another prevalent aspect you can enjoy after your move to Copenhagen is the Danish food culture.
+Whether it is typical Danish hotdogs or Nordic high cuisine, Copenhagen boasts an abundance of eateries.
 The city does indeed have a heart for great food.
-Upon moving to Copenhagen, you should not miss out on Smørrebrød (open-face sandwich) or, if it’s in your budget, visit one of the Michelin-starred restaurants.
+If you’re moving to Copenhagen, you should not miss out on smørrebrød (open-face sandwiches) or, if your budget allows, one of the fifteen Michelin-starred restaurants.